mirsaidl/Data-Analysis/README.md

-# Libraries
+# Data Analysis
-In this section, I will upload things that I am learning from Python libraries for machine learning , I hope it will help you too
+In this section, I will upload things that I is used analyze and visualize athe data

+1 Numpy
+2 Panda
+3 Matplotib
+4 Seaborn